 It can also be worn as a sexy drapey jumper with the top button or two undone, or in combination with the ribbed scarf/wrap draped over one shoulder or with the fringed shawl gathered round the shoulders or at the neckline.

-This secondhand cashmere jumper is very light in weight, folds neatly away and can easily be packed even for a holiday to warmer climates in the event of the unexpected cool evening.
+This secondhand cashmere jumper is very light in weight, folds neatly away, and can easily be packed even for a holiday to warmer climates in the event of an unexpectedly cool evening.
 The light cashmere jumper can even slip into a roomy handbag on a sunny day out, for a cozy solution to those chilly breezes.

 Also, the cashmere shawl wrapped around the shoulders and neckline of the cashmere jumper adds not only warmth but also an extra chic.

 The loose-fit deep v neck cashmere jumper can also be worn in the same way as the cardigan with the ribbed scarf/wrap or the fringed shawl.

 This garment has the advantage of a neater front (no buttons) to enhance the scarf or shawl combination.

 The ribbed cashmere poncho looks stunning with the ribbed cashmere scarf/wrap looped round at the neckline and for totally luxurious warmth with no draughty bits, the slim 3⁄4 sleeve V-neck sweater underneath completes the set.
 Even without the looped rib scarf, the V-neck sweater fits comfortably under the V-neck of the poncho and feels silken against the skin.

 The poncho also looks totally stunning when worn with the front point held back by a smart low-slung belt with a smart buckle.